rodinhart/lisp/readme.md

 ## println

-Write a value to the console using the lisp printe.
+Write a value to the console using the lisp printer.

 ```clj
 (println {1 2 3 4}) ; {"1" 2 "3" 4}